 Provide Virtual Volunteering Options

-Bring diversity to your nonprofit by reaching a global audience through virtual volunteering.
-Virtual volunteers work by phone or online to help nonprofits with online marketing and nonprofit SEO strategies, IT, research projects, and more.
-Virtual volunteering allows employees, in partnership with nonprofits, to work on projects without the same scheduling confines.
+Reach a global audience through virtual volunteering opportunities.
+Virtual volunteers work by phone or online to help with online marketing and nonprofit SEO strategies, IT, research projects, and more.
+Virtual volunteering allows supporters to work on projects without the same scheduling confines.
 Add a section on virtual volunteering to your nonprofit website.
 Define your needs, and make it easy for volunteers to connect with your organization.

-Maybe your organization is in need of a new recruitment strategy?
+Maybe your organization needs a new recruitment strategy.
 If your nonprofit is looking for new volunteers, here are some advertising strategies to get you started:

 - Host a volunteer day with festivities, free food and drinks, and program information booths.
 While fundraising events (such as walkathon fundraisers) can bring new volunteers to nonprofits, a day set aside to meet potential volunteers is more focused.

 - Connect with local Kiwanis or Rotary Clubs.
-Civic organizations like these are constantly looking for speakers as well as volunteering opportunities for their members.
+Civic organizations are constantly looking for speakers and volunteering opportunities for their members.

 - Ask community supporters to promote your volunteer opportunities and their benefits.
-Teachers at universities may share inspiration with students, parents, and other teachers.
-Doctors and lawyers may wish to keep your marketing materials in their lobby as a way to help you recruit more volunteers.
+University teachers may share inspiration with students and other faculty.
+Local offices can keep your marketing materials in their lobby to help you recruit more volunteers.